robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 If you're thinking about integrating AI tools into your development workflow, here's what I've learned works:

 **Match tools to specific use cases.** Don't try to use Claude for everything.
-Each tool has strengths and weaknesses—play to them.
+Each tool has strengths and weaknessesa nd we should play to them.

 **Structure your process around the tools' limitations.** Break work into small, well-defined chunks.
 Keep conversations focused.
 Restart context when things get muddy.